-My Masterpieces: Discovery Art in My Community
+My Masterpieces: Discovering Art in My Community

 Is a collaborative program that takes full advantage of Pasadena’s remarkable cultural resources to deliver a diverse and comprehensive visual arts curriculum.
-The award-winning program of the Pasadena Educational Foundation, operated in partnership with Pasadena Unified School District and eleven local museums and cultural institutions.
+The award-winning program of the Pasadena Educational Foundation, operated in partnership with Pasadena Unified School District and ten local museums and cultural institutions.
 The program serves every K-6 student in PUSD, providing community-based arts learning opportunities for over 9,500 students and 490 teachers in Altadena, Pasadena, and Sierra Madre.

 The program links arts-integrated classroom lessons taught by PUSD teachers with a related field trip component led by staff or docents from the partnering museums and visual arts institutions.

 Each arts partner is matched with a grade level:

 Grade 1 – Huntington Library, Art Collections and Botanical Gardens